-MouseAdventure Musical Recapby Stephanie Wien, staff writer
+MouseAdventure Musical Recapby Stephanie Wien, contributing writer

 When "MouseAdventure Musical" sold out in a matter of hours on the very day we opened registration, we knew the event was going to be big.
 Thanks to some post-registration logistical wrangling, we were able to open up some additional spots in our competitive divisions.